run-ai/docs/docs/admin/runai-setup/cluster-setup/cluster-prerequisites.md

 Run:ai cluster on Oracle Kubernetes Engine (OKE) supports only Ubuntu.
 * Internal tests are being performed on **Ubuntu 22.04** and **CoreOS** for OpenShift.

-### Container runtime

-Kubernetes must be configured with the Docker container runtime.
-Other container runtimes, such as containerd or CRI-O, are not supported.

 ### Kubernetes distribution

 Run:ai Cluster requires Kubernetes.
 The following Kubernetes distributions are supported: